 About

 Pimlico Journal is an online magazine founded in August 2023, publishing our first article in the October of that year.
-We are dedicated to spreading the word about right-wing thought from the London Scene.
+We started Pimlico Journal because we were unsatisfied with the state of right-wing publishing, from the stale mainstream papers to their often poorly-managed online competitors.

-We try to stay on the intellectual cutting-edge, and our work has been noticed by major publications and outlets, including The New Statesman, Unherd, The Spectator, ConservativeHome, The Daily Sceptic, The Guardian, The Critic, Taki’s Magazine, Caribbean Rhythms, History Reclaimed, and GB News, among others.
+Our work has been cited by major publications and outlets, including The New Statesman, The Spectator, UnHerd, The Guardian, The Critic, Taki’s Magazine, Caribbean Rhythms, Claremont Review of Books, History Reclaimed, and GB News, among others.

 You can follow us on X here.